aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/sim/sim.rst

 ``--sim-no-colors``
 """""""""""""""""""

-Disables the colors in the shell.
+Disable the colors in the shell.

 .. note:: |AFF3CT| uses the `rang <https://github.com/agauniyal/rang>`_ library
    that is portable on every OS as it only depends on C++ standard library.